-- You cannot set different policies or configuration settings for different domains.
-All settings in the Google Admin console apply equally to all domains that are part of your account.
+- You can't set different policies or configuration settings for different domains.
+All settings in the Google Admin console apply to all domains that are part of your account.

-- You can specify only one custom logo for your account.
+- You can specify only one logo for your domains.
 The same logo appears for users in all domains that are part of your account.

-- Google Apps account merge is not supported.
-Some current Google Apps customers with multiple domains currently have separate Google Apps accounts for each domain.
-Google does not currently support merging multiple Google Apps accounts into a single multiple domain account.
+- G Suite account merge is not supported.
+Some current G Suite customers with multiple domains have separate G Suite accounts for each domain.
+Google does not currently support merging multiple G Suite accounts into a single multiple domain account.

 - Migration from domain aliases is not supported.
-Some current Google Apps customers use domain aliases for their non-primary domains.
-Google does not currently support the conversion of domain aliases into multi-domain accounts.
+Some current G Suite customers use domain aliases for their non-primary domains.
+Google does not currently support the conversion of domain aliases into multi domain accounts.

-- You cannot create a global URL for accessing Google Apps.
-Users access Google Apps with a URL that includes the domain name from their email address, for example http://docs.google.com/a/subsidiaryA.com.
-You cannot provide a global URL that users from all domains share.
+- You cannot create a global URL for accessing your Google service.
+Users access their managed Google Account with a URL that includes the domain name from their email address, for example http://docs.google.com/a/subsidiaryA.com.
+You can't provide a global URL that users from all domains share.

 Google Drive (G Suite only)